Act, Sense, Act: Learning Active Perception from Large-Scale Egocentric Human Data

 \section{Problem Formulation}

-As illustrated in Figure \ref{fig_problem_formulation}, unlike passive perception that follows a linear perception-to-action flow, active perception establishes a closed-loop interaction between perception and action, where deliberate actions are executed to resolve task-relevant information uncertainty, and the resulting perceptual outcomes direct the branching of the subsequent actions.
+As illustrated in Figure \ref{fig_problem_formulation}, unlike passive perception that follows a linear perception-to-action flow, active perception establishes a closed-loop interaction between perception and action, where deliberate actions are executed to gather task-relevant information, and the resulting perceptual outcomes direct the branching of the subsequent actions.